- EAT + SLEEP

 Directions: Follow U.S. 191 10 miles north from Farson, then turn right (east) and continue 1.8 miles to the reservoir.

 The Flaming Gorge Reservoir is the crown jewel for fishing in Sweetwater County.
-These waters were home to the record-breaking 51 lb.
-8 oz. lake trout, and the state’s largest fish are still found in the reservoir.
-What the reservoir provides in size, it also matches in variety, offering brown trout, burbot, channel catfish, kokanee salmon, lake trout, rainbow trout and maybe small-mouthed bass.
-Ample water surface and depth allows for various fishing techniques: trolling, vertical jigging, fly-fishing, and more.
+These waters were home to a record-breaking 50 lb lake trout (on the Wyoming side), and the state’s largest fish are still found in the reservoir.
+What the reservoir provides in size, it also matches in variety, offering brown trout, burbot, channel catfish, kokanee salmon, lake trout, rainbow trout, and maybe small-mouthed bass.
+Ample water surface and depth allow for various fishing techniques: trolling, vertical jigging, fly-fishing, and more.
 With boat ramps and camping spots, the Flaming Gorge National Recreation Area has everything you need for your fishing vacation.

 Directions: From Rock Springs, follow US 191 South for 17 miles, then turn right on County Road 33 to Big Firehole.
 Or follow Wyoming 530 South from Green River.

 Flaming Gorge Reservoir is also known for its trophy-worthy lake trout.
 However, in recent years there has been a rise in small lake trout—less than 28 inches—which can increase competition and negatively impact the reservoir's ability to sustain trophy lake trout.
 Angler harvest is the most viable option for reducing numbers of small lake trout.
 So that is where you fit in!
 Grab your pole and go catch some lake trout!